mattermost/docs/source/install/troubleshooting.rst

 **Solution:**

-If you are using an Amazon ELB check that ``Idle Timeout`` is set to ``120s``, if it's significantly power it will cause undesireable websocket disconnections.
+If you are using an Amazon ELB check that ``Idle Timeout`` is set to ``120s``, if it's significantly lower it will cause undesireable websocket disconnections.

 If you are using NGINX, the `Mattermost configuration instructions <https://docs.mattermost.com/install/config-proxy-nginx.html>`__ inlude setting  `proxy_read_timeout <http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_read_timeout>`__.